Improperly Placed Firearms

 - For the same distinctive sound, Special Forces teams used them instead of the M16.
 Any enemy hearing a shot simply heard a fellow soldier shooting enemies.

 - Similarly, there was at least one American unit in World War 2 that got itself trapped behind German lines and ran low on supplies.
 They ended up having to hunt venison using captured German rifles to avoid alerting enemies to their presence.
-On the other side, German soldiers loved to use American semi-auto rifles (the M1 Carbine was particularly well-liked for its light weight, low recoil and high magazine capacity) and Russian PPSh-41's whenever they had the chance to do so, giving the latter a unique designation (MP71(r)) and even making a 9mm version of it so they could still use their own ammo.
+On the other side, German soldiers loved to use Allied semi-auto rifles (the M1 Carbine was particularly well-liked for its light weight, low recoil and high magazine capacity compared to anything else available at the time; the SVT-40, meanwhile, served as the inspiration for their own later Gewehr 43) and Russian submachine guns whenever they had the chance to do so, giving the PPSh-41 a unique designation (MP717(r)) and even making a 9mm version of it.

 - There are numerous photos from the Eastern Front showing German troops with Russian Tokarev and Simonov semi-automatic rifles in 1941-43, in addition to the PPSh-41 submachine guns.
 During the opening phases of Operation Barbarossa, they captured so much Soviet materiel' that it just made sense to use the weapons and ammunition.
 In addition, inter-service rivalry between the Wehrmacht (the regular army, which controlled the weapons procurement process) and the Waffen-SS meant that early in the war, the Waffen-SS relied heavily on captured foreign weapons.